mackperry-zz/interview-app/README.md

 # How to use

 ## Label
 In the "Label" field, type in the label you want for the builder.
+The label will be related to your choices.
 Clicking "Save Changes" at the bottom of the app will save the inputted label.

 ## Type
 Check the box if a value is required to be added to "Choices".